 - Cabot Cliffs, Cape Breton Isl., Nova Scotia, Canada.
 Coore/Crenshaw’s memorable Cabot Cliffs, and sister course Cabot Links designed by Rod Whitman, are both vulnerable to chilly Gulf of St. Lawrence winds that impel you to play the ball as close to the ground as possible.

 - Chambers Bay, University Place, Wash.
 We all saw the videos posted by players of the excessive contours ahead of the 2015 U.S. Open.
 You need a vivid imagination to read some of the greens here.

 - Streamsong Red, Bowling Green, Fla.
-It’s a toss-up between the Blue and Red as to which course has the more enjoyable set of greens.
+It’s a toss-up between the three routes at Streamsong as to which course has the more enjoyable set of greens.
 The Miniverde surfaces are immaculate, contoured, and exposed, making putting very tricky.
 We give the nod to Red for its amazing Biarritz green at 16.

 - Pasatiempo, Santa Cruz, Calif.
 The greens on Alister MacKenzie’s 1929 masterpiece don’t have sharp contours so much as graceful, sweeping undulations and significant tiers.
 And they are quick.

 - Pinehurst No. 2, Pinehurst, N.C.
 Master chippers have the advantage on the Donald Ross-designed, Coore/Crenshaw-renovated No. 2.
 The greens’ predominantly upturned-saucer shape will test any short game to the max.